How Effective Are NPM Malicious Package Detectors? A Large-Scale Empirical Study: Introduction

-To answer these questions, we go beyond running tools as black boxes: we inspect the source code of all 8 tools to understand their detection rules, feature designs, thresholds, and architectural assumptions.
-This enables us to explain \textit{why} tools succeed or fail, not merely \textit{how often}.
-We curate a unified dataset of 6,420 malicious and 7,288 benign packages from academic datasets and security advisories, construct a taxonomy of 11 malicious behavior categories and 8 evasion techniques through LLM-assisted analysis and expert review, and evaluate 8 tools with 13 variants across packages published from 2020 to 2025.
+To answer these questions, we go beyond running tools as black boxes: we inspect the source code of all \wbadd{11} tools to understand their detection rules, feature designs, thresholds, and architectural assumptions.
+This enables us to explain \textit{why} tools succeed or fail.
+We construct the benchmark from academic datasets and security advisories, build its taxonomy through LLM-assisted analysis and expert review, and evaluate 11 tools with 16 variants across packages published from 2020 to 2025.

-Our evaluation reveals several key findings.
-First, detection effectiveness varies significantly across tools, with GuardDog achieving the best balance (93.32\% F1-score) while other tools exhibit precision-recall trade-offs ranging from 50.41\% to 99.88\% precision and 44.41\% to 98.69\% recall \textit{(RQ1)}.
-Source-code analysis reveals that the fundamental challenge is distinguishing code \textit{capability} from \textit{intent}: malicious and benign packages invoke identical OS APIs, and each tool's position on the precision-recall spectrum reflects how it resolves this ambiguity.
-Second, among 8 evasion categories, environment detection (mean 39\%) and anti-analysis (mean 54\%) are the hardest to detect, with ML-based tools showing critical vulnerabilities (e.g., SAP\_DT/RF: 5\% against anti-analysis) \textit{(RQ2)}.
-Third, machine learning approaches experience severe temporal degradation, with SAP\_DT declining from 87.15\% to 39.49\% (47.66 percentage points) detection rate between 2021 and 2023 \textit{(RQ3)}.
-We trace this to \textit{concept convergence}: attackers adopted minimal-footprint code that is statistically indistinguishable from benign packages, rendering ML features uninformative.
-Fourth, strategic tool combinations achieve up to 96.08\% accuracy and 95.79\% F1-score, substantially outperforming any individual tool \textit{(RQ4)}.
-Combination effectiveness depends on detection complementarity minus false-positive introduction, not simply paradigm diversity: a high-recall, low-precision partner can degrade a strong tool.
+First, what a tool detects is decided by how it resolves the ambiguity between code \textit{capability} and \textit{intent}, since malicious and benign packages invoke identical OS APIs.
+IntelGuard reaches the best F1 (95.98\%) by grounding each judgment in retrieved evidence and GuardDog the best among conventional tools (93.32\%) through taint analysis, while the rest span 50.41\% to 99.88\% precision and 44.41\% to 98.69\% recall.
+SocketAI runs the same model as IntelGuard yet trails it by 49 points of recall, because it asks the model to judge the code alone while IntelGuard first retrieves known malware for the model to compare it against \textit{(RQ1)}.
+Second, among the 8 evasion categories, environment detection (mean 51.7\%) and anti-analysis (mean 52.7\%) are the hardest, and ML-based tools fare worst of all, with SAP\_DT and SAP\_RF catching 5\% of anti-analysis \textit{(RQ2)}.
+Third, ML degrades sharply over time, with SAP\_DT falling from 87.15\% to 39.49\% between 2021 and 2023.
+We trace this to \textit{concept convergence} rather than concept drift, since attackers adopted minimal-footprint code that is statistically indistinguishable from benign packages, so any boundary fitted to earlier malware ages with it \textit{(RQ3)}.
+Fourth, tool combinations reach 97.21\% accuracy and 97.02\% F1, above any single tool, though the margin narrows as the best single tool improves.
+Combination effectiveness depends on complementarity minus false-positive introduction rather than paradigm diversity, since a high-recall, low-precision partner can degrade a strong tool (RQ4).

 The main contributions of this paper are: